amir2000.nl photography logo

 Exposure: 1/10 sec | ISO: 1000 | Aperture: F5.0 | Focal Length: 63 mm | © amir2000.nl

-Room in the Royal Palace of Amsterdam with chandeliers
+Ceremonial room inside the Royal Palace Amsterdam with chandeliers and tall windows

 Camera: Canon EOS R5 Mark II | Lens: EF24-70mm f/2.8L II USM